-1 2.6.2 Managing Decision Error
+2.6.2 Managing Decision Error

-The investigation will employ decision-error minimization techniques in sampling design, sampling methodologies, and laboratory measurement of COPCs.
-Possible decision errors will be minimized during the field investigation using the following methods:

-- 5 Evaluate all available historical data and perform site reconnaissance to identify monitoring 6 well locations and site characteristics. - Ensure vertical well installation by levelling the drilling rig at least twice a day during drilling.

-Use standard field sampling methodologies (as discussed in Section 3 and Section 4).
-Perform sampling activities in accordance with the DOH-HEER TGM (DOH 2009) and the Project Procedures Manual, U.S. Navy Environmental Restoration Program, NAVFAC Pacific (DON 2015b).

-Based on the limited nature of the potential soil sampling, field and laboratory techniques involved in the collection and analysis of the samples would present the most likely decision errors.
-Therefore, the following mitigation measures will be employed:

-- Sampling Methodologies and Procedures.
-Possible decision errors generated by sampling errors will be minimized during the field investigation by applying standardized field sampling methodologies (discussed in Section 3 and Section 4).
-Sampling activities will be performed in accordance with the DOH-HEER TGM (DOH 2009) and the Project Procedures Manual (DON 2015b). - Laboratory Measurement of COPCs.
-Possible decision errors generated by laboratory measurement errors will be minimized by using applicable analytical methods for sample analysis by a competent analytical laboratory evaluated and accredited by the U.S. Department of Defense (DoD) Environmental Laboratory Accreditation Program (ELAP) and by using a competent geotechnical laboratory.
+- 2 The investigation will employ decision-error minimization techniques in sampling design, sampling - 3 methodologies, and laboratory measurement of COPCs.
+Possible decision errors will be minimized - 4 during the field investigation using the following methods: - Evaluate all available historical data and perform site reconnaissance to identify monitoring well locations and site characteristics. - Ensure vertical well installation by levelling the drilling rig at least twice a day.
+In addition, conduct continuous coring of bedrock or valley fill soils, which will help ensure that the borings are straight.
+After coring, ream the borehole to a larger diameter, using a pilot bit below the primary bit to ensure that the boring follows and is centered over the corehole.
+After the well is completed, perform a quantitative true vertical depth analysis using a gyroscopic alignment instrument to provide corrections that can be applied to wireline-measured depth to water to determine the true depths.
+The gyroscopic survey will ensure that the actual groundwater elevations can be measured with precision. - Furthermore, because analysis of groundwater flow patterns in the region appear to rest on relatively small differences in groundwater surface elevations, conduct a gyroscopic survey for existing wells planned for incorporation into the investigation. - Use standard field sampling methodologies (as discussed in Section 3 and Section 4).
+Perform sampling activities in accordance with the DOH-HEER TGM (DOH 2009) and the Project Procedures Manual, U.S. Navy Environmental Restoration Program, NAVFAC Pacific (DON 2015b). - Based on the limited nature of the potential unconsolidated material sampling, field and laboratory techniques involved in the collection and analysis of the samples would present the most likely decision errors.
+Therefore, the following mitigation measures will be employed: - Sampling Methodologies and Procedures: Possible decision errors generated by sampling errors will be minimized during the field investigation by applying standardized field sampling methodologies (discussed in Section 3 and Section 4).
+Sampling activities will be performed in accordance with the DOH-HEER TGM (DOH 2009) and the Project Procedures Manual (DON 2015b). - Laboratory Measurement of COPCs: Possible decision errors generated by laboratory measurement errors will be minimized by using applicable analytical methods for sample analysis by a competent analytical laboratory evaluated and accredited by the U.S. Department of Defense (DoD) Environmental Laboratory Accreditation Program (ELAP) and by using a competent geotechnical laboratory.

-26 2.7 STEP 7 - DEVELOP PLAN FOR OBTAINING DATA
+2.7 STEP 7 - DEVELOP PLAN FOR OBTAINING DATA

-The proposed monitoring well locations were selected to provide additional data required to investigate the stratigraphy, address data gaps in the existing groundwater flow model, and evaluate the nature and extent of LNAPL and dissolved COPCs that may be present within the vadose zone and groundwater underlying and downgradient of the site.
-The analytical methods, field and laboratory quality assurance (QA) criteria, data management, and data evaluation procedures are described in subsequent sections of this WP.
+- 36 The proposed monitoring well locations were selected to provide additional data required to - 37 investigate the stratigraphy, address data gaps in the existing groundwater flow model, and evaluate - 38 the nature and extent of LNAPL and dissolved COPCs that may be present in the groundwater in the - 39 site vicinity.
+Additionally, if signs of contamination are encountered in the vadose zone, the - 40 potentially impacted media will be sampled and analyzed.
+The analytical methods, field and - laboratory quality assurance (QA) criteria, data management, and data evaluation procedures are - described in subsequent sections of this WP.